luismayta/slides-devsecops/docs/contributing.md

 # How To Contribute

-Contributions to slides-template are welcome.
+Contributions to slides-devsecops are welcome.

 Feel free to use all of the contribution options:

-- Contribute to slides-template repositories on [GitHub](https://github.com/hadenlabs/slides-template).
+- Contribute to slides-devsecops repositories on [GitHub](https://github.com/hadenlabs/slides-devsecops).
 See [Git flow](./contribute/git-flow.md).

 ## Getting Started